UglySquid/Bored/README.md

 # NaNa

-NaNa is a Discord Bot that acts in a similar manner to your average neighbourhood grandparent.
+I'm Bored, and you?
-Bot uses bot/bot/bots/botself (in the place of pronouns such as They/Them/Their/Themself) pronouns.
+Bot uses it pronouns.

 (NaNa is still being developed)